+As a horse-crazy kid, you’ve probably been asking your parents for a horse as long as you can remember.
+And they finally said yes!
 You are excited for a horse of your own, but where do you start?
-Follow our guide to finding your first horse.
+Follow our guide and read on to learn more on finding a kid’s first horse.

 Your main goal is to find a horse or pony that’s appropriate for your riding ability.
 You want to be able to have fun and feel safe in the saddle.

 What you want to do with your new horse?
 Some horses can do a little bit of everything—this type of horse is often referred to as an “all-arounder.”
 If you are really into a specific sport, like barrel racing or jumping, you’ll want to look at horses already trained in that sport.
 If showing is your goal, look for an experienced show horse that knows his job.
 A horse like this can be a great confidence builder for a rider who’s just starting out.

 Are you sure you’re ready for a horse of your own?
 Take a look at our checklist to make sure.

 Kid’s First Horse – Age, Size and Color

 Good first horses are often in their teens or 20s.
 Untrained 3-year-olds aren’t a good first horse.

 Size is also something to think about.
 A pony or smaller horse is often easier to ride and handle.
 However, if you are growing fast, you don’t want to outgrow your pony too quickly.

 Keep an open mind when it comes to color.
 It’s easy to fall for a flashy coat or a pretty face, but temperament and training are the most important qualities to consider for a horse you’ll be able to ride and enjoy.